AHassan1024/AmeenaForFelixEditor.github.io/docs/index.md

 - 21/22 (Other Society Memberships): Computing, Felix, IQ (Imperial College LGBT+)
 - Jul - Aug 22: UROP in Faculty of Medicine, National Heart & Lung Institute
 - 21/22:
-  -  Founder of JMC Women and Non-Binaries Weekly Lunch,
+  >  Founder of JMC Women and Non-Binaries Weekly Lunch,
-  -  Student Member of the Institute of Mathematics and its Applications
+  >  Student Member of the Institute of Mathematics and its Applications
-- Religious: was raised a Muslim

-Additionally, I commit to the Elections Declaration and rules of the Election.
+**Additionally, I commit to the Elections Declaration and rules of the Election.**

 ## Manifesto <a name="manifesto"></a>
 For reference, also available to read when voting:
 Hi!
 I’m Ameena, and I’m running to be your next Felix Editor.
 I have been involved in Felix for three years; as puzzles editor, chief copyeditor, and deputy editor this year.
 I also contribute to the News section, which is a key responsibility of the Editor.
 I already have a good rapport with current and incoming section editors, and want to see the paper fully shake off the after effects of the pandemic.

 My goals as Editor:
-- extending distribution network
+- Extending distribution network
-    - Conducting a distribution audit at non-South Kensington Campus and accommodation areas to accurately assess demand
+    > Conducting a distribution audit at non-South Kensington Campus and accommodation areas to accurately assess demand
 - Regular weekly uploads of the paper
-    - To the Felix website, every Thursday, before the paper is distributed
+    > To the Felix website, every Thursday, before the paper is distributed
-- Keeping the union and college accountable
+- Keeping the Union and College accountable
-    - Keeping to the Felix pledge of fair reporting without bias, and ensuring Comment contributions are better balanced
+    > Keeping to the Felix pledge of fair reporting without bias, and ensuring Comment contributions are better balanced
 - Grow the Felix community
-    - A big boost in social media use and regular workshops for contributors will restore the Felix society to its 2010s glory
+    > A big boost in social media use and regular workshops for contributors will restore the Felix society to its 2010s glory

 *If you have any questions, [email me](mailto:ameena.hassan18@imperial.ac.uk?subject=[Summer%20Elections%2027+22]%20Will%20you%20be%20a%20good%20Felix%20Editor%3F) at ah1018@ic.ac.uk.*